The Prettiest Lake in Every State

 Arizona: Lake Pleasant

-Formed nearly 100 years ago when the Agua Fria River was dammed, this lake is located conveniently close to the Phoenix metropolitan area and welcomes many to its graceful shores.
-At roughly 10,000 acres in size, the lovely Lake Pleasant is famous for its cotton-candy sunsets and bevy of activities such as scuba diving, sailing, fishing, boating, windsurfing, and beyond.
-The greater Lake Pleasant Regional Park also boasts a historic crumbling fort, sandstone cliffs, and the ruins of a Hohokam Pueblo village.
-For more glimpses into our country’s past, check out the most historic landmark in every state.
+Formed nearly 100 years ago when the Agua Fria River was dammed, Lake Pleasant is located conveniently close to the Phoenix metropolitan area and welcomes many to its graceful shores.
+At roughly 10,000 acres in size, the lovely lake is famous for its cotton-candy sunsets and a bevy of activities such as scuba diving, sailing, fishing, boating, windsurfing and more.
+The greater Lake Pleasant Regional Park also boasts a historic crumbling fort, sandstone cliffs and the ruins of a Hohokam Pueblo village.

 Arkansas: Greers Ferry Lake

 Get a two-for-one special at this man-made reservoir—it includes two lakes connected by a thin gorge passageway known as “the narrows.”
 Altogether, there are more than 40,000 acres of water and a combined 300-plus miles of picturesque shores.
 Nationally recognized for its clean and clear water, Greers Ferry Lake rests in the foothills of the Ozarks and is connected to the Little Red River, a blue-ribbon trout stream.
-In many areas, beautiful tree-filled bluffs hug the lakeshore, which welcomes fishermen, boaters, campers, and scuba divers.
-While you’re in Arkansas, you might want to swing by the aptly named Hot Springs, one of the best natural hot springs you can find around the country.
+In many areas, beautiful tree-filled bluffs hug the lakeshore, which welcomes fishermen, boaters, campers and scuba divers.

 California: Lake Tahoe